 Today, the clothes!

 As a fashion editor, I had a special kind of pressure when shopping for my wedding dress.
 I looked EVERYWHERE and tried on every dress in existence.
 Finally, I fell in love with a halter gown from Carolina Herrera with a pleated organza underskirt that peaked out underneath and swung in a huge train in the back.
 I loved it then and I love it now.
 Considering it was 10 years ago, I think I should be sort of mortified by what I picked but alas, I’m not.
 Check out this amazing ad with my dress from way back then.
-(I showed it to Sophia and Lily today and Lily said, “Why is she playing chess and not at a wedding or something?”
+(I showed it to S and L today and L said, “Why is she playing chess and not at a wedding or something?”
 Good question, kid.)

 The closest pose I have is the one below where I sat down in someone else’s seat while my dad made a speech.
 I love this picture.
 (The dress didn’t bustle so I just dragged it around all night.
 It was filthy by the end of the night but I didn’t care!)